Avik9/Problem_Solver/README.md

 	from the master process, at which point the worker process terminates by calling `exit(3)` with exit status `EXIT_SUCCESS`.

-### Event Functions You Must Call
+### Event Functions Called

-In order to make it possible for us to trace the actions of your program, we have provided several functions that you **must** call in particular situations from within your master process (your worker processes should not call any of these functions).
+In order to make it possible to trace the actions of the program, there are several functions that were called in particular situations from within the master process.
 The provided functions are:

 * `void sf_start(void);`